 PLEASE NOTE: Fleet vehicles are only allocated to individuals over 30 years of age who have actively volunteered for SERV for more than a year and have successfully completed an observed a ride / drive using a fleet vehicle.

 1. Come and meet us

 The first thing that we ask people to do if they are interested in helping us is to come along and meet us.
-We (usually) meet the first Thursday of the month at The Nevill pub in Hove.
-Typically around 30 or so members will meet up and this gives you the opportunity to ask any questions you may have and chat over a drink with current volunteers.
+We meet the first Wednesday of the month at our head office in Worthing.
+Typically around 20 or so members will meet up (and others join the meeting online) and this gives you the opportunity to ask any questions you may have and chat over a cup of tea or coffee with current volunteers.
 To check the date of the next meeting consult the diary on our facebook group.

 2. Complete the online application form

 Having met some of the charity members and learned more about what we do the next step is to complete the online rider application form.
 It is crucial that we collect all your details on this form and that they are correct as this forms the basis of your membership record.
 Errors on this form may cause delays in the processing of your application.

 With the form complete a number of steps will begin.
 These do not have to be completed in a specific order, but all must be in place before you can go on roster and become a Blood Runner.

 3. Identity Card